As Christians we believe...

-Autonomy of the Local Church—Each Baptist congregation is meant to be a community of like-minded believers who are autonomous in governance and affiliations.
-We voluntarily choose what groups we will associate and minister alongside.
-At KBC, we associate primarily with Cooperative Baptist Fellowship and CBF Heartland.
+We believe each Baptist church is meant to be a community of believers who are autonomous in governance and affiliations.
+We choose what groups we partner with and minister alongside.
+At KBC, we partner primarily with The Cooperative Baptist Fellowship and CBF Heartland.

 We believe all followers of Christ have a role to play in the church body and EVERYONE is eligible to be a leader.

 We believe through the death, burial, and resurrection of Jesus each person has been given direct access to God.
 No person needs an arbitrator to fellowship with God, understand Scripture, or engage in ministry.